Eckohaus/Angular_Momentum_Reaction_Engine/Important/Readme.md

 ——-

-To whom it may concern,
+An open letter,

-I would like to highlight what I believe to be a security flaw within technologies.
+Today I highlight what I believe to be a security flaw within all technologies.
 Incorporating Intel Cpu units.
-Which are embedded with what is called SVD Scripts.
-(Single value decomposition)
+Which are embedded, with what are called SVD (Single value decomposition) Scripts , (or deviations of multi variable).
 The premise is built on current research, which is being defined as;

 Data Cartography : Which Implies the study and practice of making maps, within the field of data and analytics.